Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/discovery/moving-to-saas.md

 XM Cloud offers the agility to develop faster, iterate faster, and scale with no constraints of legacy platforms.
 However with no clear scope, that agility is at risk: features are committed to that cannot be delivered, timelines slip, and teams are pulled a million different ways.

-Use this phase to find your Minimum Viable Product (MVP): most minimal, most valuable version of experience you can ship to make impact.
+Use this phase to find your Time to Impact: most minimal, most valuable version of experience you can ship to make impact.
 Prioritize content, features, and integrations by business value, readiness, and complexity—not necessarily what's currently included in legacy platform.

 Next, build a plan for what’s coming later.
-Subsequent phases can include features like personalization, integration with CRM, multilingualism, or regional websites—those don't necessarily have to be slowing down your MVP if not day one critical.
+Subsequent phases can include features like personalization, integration with CRM, multilingualism, or regional websites—those don't necessarily have to be slowing down your build if not day one critical.

 This is where you can set expectations, avert surprises, and generate momentum